SmartsquareGmbH/mqtt-starter/README.md

 ### Application Properties

-The main configuration mechanism is via properties.
-All arguments are optional (the default being an anonymous broker on localhost:1883 with mqtt version 3).
+The main configuration mechanism is via properties. `mqtt.host` and `mqtt.port` are required.

 ```properties
 # The host to connect to.